unlock-protocol/unlock-wordpress-plugin/README.txt

 * block setting is now visible inside of the Editor

 = 1.6 =
-Button is not only visible when content is locked
+* Button is not only visible when content is locked

 = 1.5 =
-Cleanup
+* Cleanup

 = 1.1 =
-Supporting nested blocks.
+* Supporting nested blocks.

 = 1.0 =
-Initial version
+* Initial version

 == Upgrade Notice ==

-N/A
+This new version is not compatible with the old version of the plugin, please backup your content before upgrade.